Skip to main content

 If you are operating solo, keep ownership simple: you set strategy, then enforce one non-negotiable pre-publish check that the claim, evidence, and audience action still match.
 Use founder voice when a piece needs product nuance or a clear market point of view.
 For standard explainers and educational pages, a normal editorial process is usually enough.

 Do not force this into a neat funnel or a fixed buying-cycle timeline.
 B2B SaaS evaluation is non-linear, and content should support both demand creation and ongoing customer loyalty.
-Add current benchmark after verification.
+Any current benchmark or timeline should be verified from analytics or source records before use.

 Example: if your core message is "finance teams cut reporting time with our product," publish a search-focused explainer for a high-intent question, then a founder-led LinkedIn version with a sharper angle.
 Keep the proof consistent, adapt the format by channel, and avoid copy-paste reuse.
 For a deeper social workflow, read A Freelancer's Guide to LinkedIn Marketing.